ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 Simple tissues made up of one cell type.
 These are supportive tissue.

 ### Sclerenchyma
 Hard cells that are even more thickened and hard than collenchyma cells.
 These are what make wood.
-These tend to be permanent, There are two main types: sclereids (stone cells) and fibers.
+These tend to be permanent, while parenchyma and collenchyma cells may transition between each other.
+There are two main types: sclereids (stone cells) and fibers.
 These include the coconut shell, the peach pit, etc.